 Day 7 - Braga - Bhratang

 We start our ride back down the way we came.
-This seemed less than ideal when I first read it, but the view is completely different and it's like you are riding a whole different road as you descend.
+This seems less than ideal, but the view is completely different and it's like you are riding a whole different road as you descend.
 Only one word to sum up the views: epic.

 Day 8 - Bhratang - Kurintar

 We ride back towards civilization enjoying a day of trails to Kurinter and a smart hotel.

 Day 9 - Kurinter - Kathmandu